sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 dtypes: float64(1), int64(5), object(5)
 memory usage: 17.3+ KB
 ```
-We can see summary statistics of the data with the following commands.
+We can also see summary statistics of the data with the following commands.

 ```python
 df.describe()